How are we making our hotels more sustainable?

 In this article, we’ll tell you a bit more about how we’re working to make our hotels more sustainable.
 More specifically, we’ll look at our buildings, hotel operations, design, and how we’re engaging our community.
 So, what is it that we’re doing exactly?

-SUSTAINABILITY AT TSH
+SUSTAINABILITY AT THE SOCIAL HUB

 Let’s start with our definition of sustainability.
 For us, sustainability is about being futureproof.
 We aim to build hotels for longevity, and to ensure they’re resilient and can withstand environmental, financial, and societal challenges.
 We do so with respect for the environment by minimising our impact on the planet.
 And we aim to engage our community on our journey, to educate and activate them to use their skills and knowledge for good.